-a.
+- a.
 Description of Apartment.
-Apartment The Resident shall be entitled to the exclusive use of located in the CCRC's Independent Living Building. b.
-Appliances and Furnishings. and furnishings: The Apartment shall include the following appliances
+The Resident shall be entitled to the exclusive use of Apartment located in the CCRC's Independent Living Building.

+- b.
+Appliances and Furnishings.
+The Apartment shall include the following appliances and furnishings:

-☑ Window coverings
+- ☑ Window coverings

 ☑ Electric range

 ☑ Refrigerator/freezer with icemaker

 ☑ Microwave

+☑ Washer and dryer

 ☑ Standard flooring

+☑ Standard flooring

 ☑ Self-cleaning oven

 ☑ Garbage disposal

 ☑ Dishwasher

+☑ Smoke and fire detectors

+-  Water heater

+- \boxtimes Other permanent fixtures